 We’re not completely sure what the difference between dinner with friends who happen to be female and a full-on Girls’ Night Out is, but we suspect it has something to do with the presence of sauvignon blanc and the absence of buffalo wings.

-Just on the edge of the Mission, Tawla is centrally located for when you use a decorative conch shell to summon your crew and all your friends must run across the city Anchorman-style to assemble.
+Just on the edge of the Mission, Tawla is centrally located for when you use a decorative conch shell to summon your friends, Anchorman-style.
 Once you’re there, the menu is meant for sharing and the Mediterranean food is phenomenal.
-It’s not hard to get a reservation, and the menu covers vegetarians, pescetarians, or carnivores.
+It’s not hard to get a reservation, and the menu covers vegetarians, pescetarians, and carnivores.
 No matter who you’re trying to accommodate, the cauliflower is necessary.

-If you’ve ever been to WCW+C, it’s basically a second-grade-level girls rule, boys drool situation.
-The clientele is almost exclusively female at any and all hours of the day.
-Maybe it’s the Union St. location, maybe it’s the small plate menu, maybe it’s because we ladies have a good eye for pinot and bruschetta.
-Whatever the reason, West Coast is a perfect spot for a last-minute girls night with a lot of wine, classy snacks, and a damn good grilled cheese.
+If you’ve never been to WCW+C, the clientele is almost exclusively female at any and all hours of the day.
+Maybe it’s the Union Street location, maybe it’s the small plate menu, or maybe it’s because we have a good eye for pinot and bruschetta.
+Whatever the reason, West Coast is a perfect spot for a last-minute girls’ night with a lot of wine, classy snacks, and a damn good grilled cheese.

 We love Bar Crudo for girls’ night.
 It’s easy to get a reservation if you plan a week or so ahead, the seafood is fantastic, and the space is nice without feeling too formal.
-They have an excellent happy hour deal (which includes $1 oysters and $6 wine) if you want to do an early meal, and on the regular menu the uni avocado toast and lobster, beet, and burrata salad are the moves.
-Lobster and burrata in one dish is like putting Channing Tatum and Charlie Hunnam in one movie together - should be illegal, will pay a lot of money to experience it.
+They have an excellent Happy Hour (which includes dollar oysters and $6 glasses of wine) if you want to do an early meal, and on the regular menu, the uni avocado toast and lobster, beet, and burrata salad are the moves.

 Time to relive your semester abroad in Madrid, but this time you have money to spend and don’t have to subsist on cheese and bread and olives from the corner market.
 Bellota is one of our favorite spots in the city, and the space is ideal for getting a group together for dinner, wine, and discussing the pros and cons of Classpass.
 Definitely get a paella or two plus a few vegetable sides, and go from there.

 There’s a time and a place for Tacolicious, and Loló is the Mexican place to go when it is not that time.
 And that time isn’t only when you need to go to a place that actually takes reservations.
 Besides that delightful perk, the food is interesting and the vibe makes you feel like you could be on a beach vacation in a place where there isn’t fog cover 85% of the day.
-Take note: the fried brussels sprouts are stellar, and the tacos are awesome too.
+In particular, the fried brussels sprouts are stellar and the tacos are always a good call.

-Fantastic cocktails, Italian small plates, and a constantly busy vibe on a prime Mission corner keep Beretta at the top of our list.
-We would sell at least one-third of a kidney in exchange for a lifetime supply of the burrata with truffle honey.
-It’s another place where you can share everything (i.e. Katie won’t get annoying with her food envy) and even though they don’t take reservations, putting your name in and drinking some Kentucky Mules while you wait is not a bad idea.
+Fantastic cocktails, Italian small plates, and a constantly busy vibe on a prime Mission corner keep Beretta on the list.
+We would sell at least one-third of a kidney in exchange for a lifetime supply of the burrata with truffle honey alone.
+It’s another place where you can share everything and even though they don’t take reservations, putting your name in and drinking some Kentucky Mules while you wait isn’t a bad idea.

-For celebrations of all kinds - engagements, Chloe breaking up with her terrible boyfriend, a personal victory over the lady who wouldn’t move her mat at Body Temp but then turned out to suck at yoga - Leo’s is the move.
+For celebrations of all kinds - engagements, Chloe breaking up with her terrible boyfriend, a personal victory over the lady who wouldn’t move her mat at Body Temp, but then turned out to suck at yoga - Leo’s is the move.
 The space is swanky and cool, without trying too hard to be those things, and the food and cocktails are terrific.
-It is, however, one of the more expensive spots in Financial District, so be prepared to pay up.
+It is, however, one of the more expensive spots in Financial District, so be prepared for that.
 The hamachi crudo is phenomenal, the toasts are all worth your time (especially the shrimp), and the raw bar is top quality too.